lars-t-hansen/parlib-simple/README.md

 (**NOTE**, at present these require a slightly patched Firefox to run.
 See https://github.com/lars-t-hansen/atomics-queue for instructions.)

-The data structures provided here are:
+The data structures and utilities provided here are:

 * locks and condition variables (lock.js)
 * multi-producer multi-consumer bounded buffer (buffer.js)